Chinese billionaire arrested and charged in alleged fraud conspiracy that bilked investors of more than $1 billion – KION546

 Chinese billionaire and proclaimed dissident Guo Wengui was arrested Wednesday and charged with defrauding thousands of followers out of more than $1 billion through complex investment schemes, US prosecutors announced Wednesday.

 Those nonprofits were linked to a group promoting the theory that the novel coronavirus was likely engineered in a Chinese lab.
-The Rule of Law organizations were co-founded by Wengui and Bannon.
+The Rule of Law organizations were co-founded by Guo and Bannon.

 Bannon has not been charged in this case.